ProteinsWebTeam/pfam-docs/docs/glossary.rst

 Pfam-A
 ======

 A profile HMM based hand curated Pfam entry which is built using a small number of representative sequences.
 We manually set a threshold value for each profile-HMM and search our models against the UniProtKB database.
-All of the sequnces which score above the threshold for a Pfam entry are included in the entry's full alignment.
+All of the sequences which score above the threshold for a Pfam entry are included in the entry's full alignment.

 Pfam-B
 ======

 A set of unannotated, computationally generated multiple sequence alignments.
 They are one of the sources we use for creating Pfam-A entries.

 Posterior probability
 =====================